bucs110a0spring22/ch-5-lab-nbell526/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+My program runs a simulation of a dart board in three parts.
+The first part, Part A, randomly simulates darts being thrown a dartborard, showing up 'blue' when it hits the board and 'orange' if it misses.
+Part B runs a game between 2 players, then indicates whihc player has one the game based off who hit teh dart board more times.
+Part C asks for 'the number of darts to be thrown in the simulation', which then runs that number of darts thrown at the board.
+Using the equation given in the code, an approximation of pi is given using the amount of darts input.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < 3 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+none

 ## REFERENCES:
- < List any outside resources used >
+the hyperlinks given in the description

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+have a good one